Jonathan India Player Props: Reds vs. Pirates

 Pirates Pitching Rankings (2022)

-- The Pirates pitching staff ranked 22nd in MLB last season with a collective 7.9 strikeouts per nine innings.

-- The Pirates had the 26th-ranked team ERA among all league pitching staffs (4.66).
+- The Pirates' 4.66 team ERA ranked 26th among all MLB pitching staffs.

-- Hill will make his first start of the season for the Pirates.
+- Velasquez makes his first start of the season for the Pirates.

-- The 43-year-old lefty started and threw six innings in his last appearance on Monday, Oct.
-3 against the Tampa Bay Rays.
+- The 30-year-old right-hander last appeared Wednesday, Oct.
+5 against the Minnesota Twins, when he came on in relief and went 3 1/3 innings.

 © 2023 Data Skrive.
 All rights reserved.